 Editor's Note: This story is part of an occasional series from independent producer Jean Snedegar about the timber and forest products industry here in the Mountain State – from seedlings to final products.

 One of the oldest and largest industries in West Virginia is the timber and wood products industry.
 West Virginia is rich in this renewable natural resource, but the housing downturn that began 10 years ago hit the industry hard.

 “We are the third most forested state in the United States.
 We have 7 million more forested acres in West Virginia than we did 100 years ago.
-There are 350,000 forest landowners in West Virginia,” said Frank Stewart, Executive Director of the West Virginia Forestry Association – a non-profit that represents those in the forestry and wood products industry.
+There are more than 250,000 forest landowners in West Virginia,” said Frank Stewart, Executive Director of the West Virginia Forestry Association – a non-profit that represents those in the forestry and wood products industry.

 “There are 30,000 jobs that we provide by our industry and we have over $3 billion in income gross a year in the state.
 We are a naturally regenerating, biodegradable industry.”

 And West Virginia’s 12 million acres of forests are among the most biologically diverse in the world.

 To see how different species of trees regenerate and thrive, we visited the Fernow Experimental Forest in Tucker County, where, for nearly 70 years foresters have been studying how different management and cutting practices affect the regeneration and growth of trees – from seedlings to saplings to healthy, mature specimens.